Here are a few of our activities…

 Interfaith Cot Shelter in Northampton

-In coordination with South Congregational Church of Amherst, from October to April we prepare, deliver and serve a meal per month at the Interfaith Cot Shelter at Center St. in Northampton.
+Every month from November to April on the first Thursday of each month, UUSA members prepare a meal for 25 homeless people.
 Many people in our congregation contribute by preparing and serving meals.
 The tasks are simple, well defined and many find it an easy way to help those in need.
-If you would like to help provide food and serve the meal please contact our congregational administrator who will put you in touch with the cot shelter coordinator.
+If you would like to help provide food and serve the meal please contact our Congregational Administrator who will put you in touch with the cot shelter coordinator.

 Not Bread Alone